TheoViel/kaggle_otto_rs/README.md

 - Create candidates matrices using `3-Candidates.ipynb`.
 Notebooks have to be run with `MODE="val"`, `MODE="test"` and `MODE="extra"`.
 - Create embeddings matrices using `4-Matrix_Factorization.ipynb`, `4-Seq2Seq_Giba.ipynb` and `4-Word2Vec.ipynb`.
 Notebooks have to be run with `MODE="val"` and `MODE="test"`
 - Create features using the `fe_main.py` script in the `src` folder.
 Use `python fe_main.py --mode MODE` with modes `val`, `test` and `extra`.
-- Train an XGBoost model using `6-XGB.ipynb`
+- Train an XGBoost model using `6-XGB.ipynb`.
+You need to train a models with the 3 targets, the main parameter to tweak is `POS_RATIO`.
 - Evaluate your ensembles and generate submission files using `7-Blend.ipynb`

 ## Code structure